redis/redis-doc/topics/indexes.md

 Different strategies could be used.
 If the index data is outside Redis *read repair* can be a solution, where data is fixed in a lazy way when it is requested.
-When we index data which is stored in Redis itself the `SCAN` family of commands can be used in order to very, update or rebuild the index from scratch, incrementally.
+When we index data which is stored in Redis itself the `SCAN` family of commands can be used in order to verify, update or rebuild the index from scratch, incrementally.